jwallbridge/Jets/README.md

 # Jets
-This is a repository for the paper "Jets and Differential Linear Logic" which can be found on the arXiv.
+This is a repository for the paper "Jets and Differential Linear Logic".